InterLinked1/astdocgen/README.md

 ## Supported Platforms

 - Linux/BSD.
-We primarily test on Debian 10 and 11.
+We primarily test on Debian 11 and 12.
-- Requires a modern version of PHP (>= 7.3)
+- Requires a modern version of PHP (>= 7.3, ideally >= 8.0)

 ## Example